rtoy/f2cl/README.md

 - Line breaks must occur in whitespace.
 - Spaces are required to separate symbols.

-An intermediate file `prep.tmp` is produced during preprocessing and removed unless `:keep-temp-file` is non-nil.
+An intermediate preprocessor output file (e.g. `foo.p` for input `foo.f`) is produced during translation and removed unless `:keep-temp-file` is non-nil.

 ## Using translated code without f2cl